Marcello-Sega/pytetgen/README.rst

 This package includes the tetgen source, v.1.5, and provides (so far) minimal bindings to be ables to generate meshes in python.
 The basic interface follows (and can be used to replace) that of `scipy.spatial.Delaunay <https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Delaunay.html>`_.

+2D points triangulation with consistent API is provided through `triangle <https://rufat.be/triangle/>`_.

 Basic Usage
 ===========